jdh4/machine_learning_libraries/scikit_learn/README.md

 + Conventional models (not a deep learning library)
 + Comfortable to use (elegant ML pipelines)
 + Interoperable with Pandas
-+ Single-node only with multithreading and limited GPU support (XGB)
++ Single-node only with multithreading, very limited GPU support (XGB)
 + Excellent [documentation](https://scikit-learn.org/stable/user_guide.html) (good way to prepare for ML engineer and data scientist interviews)

 For an introduction to machine learning and Scikit-learn see this GitHub [repo and book](https://github.com/ageron/handson-ml2) by Aurelien Geron.